 When the HTTP request provides the Origin header and the origin is safelisted from a CORS perspective by the API, return any Access-Control-* headers with the Origin header's value.
 This is an instance of same origin policy (SOP); see Additional Information for more.

-Troubleshooting CORS Issues
+Resolving CORS Issues

 To learn more about implementing best practices for CORS protection or related information, contact Customer Success or see the following documentation: